-When Telegraph School District annexed the Elliot School District the name of the district was changed to Oak View School District on June 10, 1929.
-On July 5, 1032 the Huston School District was annexed to Oak View Union.
+When Telegraph School District annexed the Eliott School District the name of the district was changed to Oak View School District on June 10, 1929.
+On July 5, 1932 the Huston School District was annexed to Oak View Union.

 From about 1990 to 2003, three additional wings with three classrooms each were constructed using district funds.
-In 2008, a $2.9 million bond was passed in order to build a new building that housed a gym/cafeteria, kitchen, stage and teacher’s lounge that was completed in 1012.
+In 2008, a $2.9 million bond was passed in order to build a new building that would house a gym/cafeteria, kitchen, stage and teacher’s lounge which was completed in 2012.
 The building from 1946 was demolished to make way for a new parking lot.